blocknotes/activeadmin_trumbowyg/README.md

 end
 ```

 For the relevant files of this upload example see [here](examples/upload_plugin_using_activestorage/).
-Consider that this is just a basic example: it shows the editor only for an existing record (because of the *upload_admin_post_path*) and it doesn't provide a way to remove images (just deleting them from the editor will not destroy them, you'll need to implement a purge logic for that).
+Consider that this is just a basic example: images are uploaded as soon as they are attached to the editor (regardless of the form submit), it shows the editor only for an existing record (because of the *upload_admin_post_path*) and it doesn't provide a way to remove images (just deleting them from the editor will not destroy them, you'll need to implement a purge logic for that).

 ## Do you like it?
 Star it!
 If you use this component just star it.
 A developer is more motivated to improve a project when there is some interest.